-The Social Security Trustees estimate that Social Security ran a cash deficit of \$45 billion in 2011 and that the situation will likely continue and eventually worsen until changes are made.
 One reform that TSCL believes should be made to the program involves how Social Security payroll taxes are handled in our federal budget.
 Under the current system, which has played a role in our fiscal crisis, any excess payroll taxes not needed to pay benefits are used by the U.S. Treasury to purchase non-marketable bonds. or IOUs, that earn "interest" at current market rates, the Treasury then uses the excess money to fund other government spending, while the IOUs are placed in the Social Security Trust Funds.
 Currently the program is cashing in those IOUs in order to fund benefits.
 This is driving up the federal debt.
 TSCL believes that for any changes in the future to be successful, this system of tax and borrow must end.

 Several Members of Congress have sought to protect the monies in the Social Security Trust Fund by locking them out of the general budget.
-TSCL is supportive of legislation such as the Social Security Protection and Truth in Budgeting Act.

-In addition, TSCL continues to study proposals that would set excess monies aside in safe-saving instruments, such as certificates of deposit.

-Medicare Part B

-The increases in out-of-pocket Medicare costs, including the Part B premium and the deductible, is another issue of grave concern to our members and supporters.
+TSCL is supportive of legislation such as the "Social Security Protection and Truth and Budgeting Act," as well as the "Social Security Lock-Box Act."
+Medicare Part B The increases in out-of-pocket Medicare costs, including the Part B premium and the deductible, are another issue of grave concern to our members and supporters.
 In some cases, the increase in Part B premium alone comes close to offsetting the Social Security COLA that a senior has received.

-TSCL is supportive of legislation that would eliminate

-the means, or asset, test used to determine one's premium.
+TSCL is supportive of legislation that would eliminate the means, or asset, test used to determine one's premium.
 Seniors should not be punished for attempting to plan for their retirement.
 We continue to survey our members and supporters and to publicize how these increased costs are affecting their standard of living in media releases.

-Medicare Part D

-As the cost of prescriptions continues to rise, Medicare Part D plans are passing on higher costs to beneficiaries in the form of higher premiums, deductibles, and co-pays for each prescription.
+Medicare Part D As the cost of prescriptions continues to rise, Medicare Part D plans are passing on higher costs to beneficiaries in the form of higher premiums, deductibles, and co-pays for each prescription.
 The biggest increases in costs are for those drugs for which there are no alternatives.

-From the inception of the program in 2006 through 2012, Part D premiums rose about 52%.
-In 2012, beneficiaries reaching the doughnut hole coverage gap paid 50% of the full price for brand-name drugs, and 86% of the full price for generics.
-Major studies, including TSCL surveys, indicate that seniors are overpaying for their prescriptions, because they don't understand how to compare plan costs and switch plans.
+From the inception of the program in 2006 through 2014, Part D premiums rose by more than 50%.
+Major studies, including TSCL surveys, indicate that seniors are overpaying for their prescriptions because they don't understand how to compare plan costs and switch plans.
 TSCL is supportive of increasing and improving outreach to seniors, especially those individuals that could qualify for Extra Help.
 Simplifying and streamlining the application process would also be a vast improvement in the program.
 In addition to improving Medicare Part D, TSCL also supports legislation that would, in our view, make safe and secure prescription drugs re-importation a reality.
 TSCL will continue to seek other potential solutions for lowering the price of drugs for America's seniors.

-Prevention of Fraud, Waste, and Abuse

-Fraud, waste, and abuse are growing problems within both Social Security and Medicare and TSCL believes that the government is not administering the necessary oversight to ensure that scarce program dollars are being spent properly.
+Prevention of Fraud, Waste, and Abuse Fraud, waste, and abuse are growing problems within both Social Security and Medicare.
+TSCL believes that the government is not administering the necessary oversight to ensure that scarce program dollars are being spent properly.
 It is well understood that the failure to manage fraud results in higher taxes for all and higher premiums for Medicare beneficiaries.
 By increasing efforts to fight fraud, the government could save tens of billions of dollars each year.
 TSCL supports legislation that targets fraud, waste, and abuse within both Social Security and Medicare.
 The potential for savings are enormous, and TSCL hopes that lawmakers will pass legislation during this session of Congress in order to ensure that scarce program dollars are being spent appropriately.